There are more reliable facts about this event than most people would suppose, and the clarity of the conclusion may shock you.

 The conversion of the gentiles (non-Jews) to the God of Israel, and the scale at which this occurred, is monumental evidence for Jesus.
 How likely is it that the death of one man would turn much of the world to faith in the God of a small race, unless the true God was involved?
 Has another religion done this?
 (Islam spread by the sword and rides the coattails of Christianity by claiming the same God.)

-1. This mass conversion was prophesied about repeatedly in the Old Testament (e.g., Psalm 22, Isaiah 49:6, and Isaiah 60:3).
+This mass conversion was prophesied about repeatedly in the Old Testament (e.g., Psalm 22, Isaiah 49:6, and Isaiah 60:3).
 Has any other religion made such a bold prediction that has come true?

-Even Jews admit that Jesus worked miracles, who consider Christ an enemy.
+Even Jews commonly admit that Jesus worked miracles, who consider Christ an enemy.
 They simply claim that His miracles were done through demonic power.
 (Both religious Jewish teachings and the great philosopher Josephus mentioned Jesus's miracle working.)
-This is significant because if it was widely acknowldged that the man performed miracles, why should it be considered unlikely that He was raised from the dead?
+This is significant because if it was widely acknowledged that the man performed miracles, why should it be considered unlikely that He was raised from the dead?

 The Jews to this day claim that the body was stolen.
 Clearly, the body was gone either way, or it would have been paraded around.
 This tacitly admits that either He was raised from the dead, or His disciples stole His body and lied, knowing they would be persecuted and perhaps killed, instead of just walking away.